How To Pack a Suitcase: 3 Easy Steps To Perfect Packing

 Now lay out everything you are planning to take on the bed.
 It saves you forgetting anything and helps you see if you are taking too much.
 You can you see how the colours all work together in harmony and you can see what outfits you can put together while you’re away.
 Panic over!

-So, Happy Holidays!
-Don’t forget the factor 15 - and remember what looks good on holiday often looks very odd at home, so don’t buy too many sparkly belly dancing tops or saris but have fun wearing them whilst you’re away!
+Oh and remember – what looks good on holiday often looks very odd at home, so don’t buy too many sparkly belly dancing tops or saris, but do have fun wearing them whilst you’re away!

 Trackback from your site.